NSIS-Dev/sublime-nsis-ide/README.md

 #### Manual Installation

-Open your command-line interface (e.g. `cmd.exe`) and perform the following commands
+Change directory to your [Packages](http://sublime-text-unofficial-documentation.readthedocs.org/en/latest/basic_concepts.html#the-packages-directory) folder, e.g. `%APPDATA%\Sublime Text 3\Packages`.
+You can do so from the command palette using the *Browse Packages* command.
+Then open the command-line interface (e.g. `cmd.exe`) and perform the following:

 ```
 git clone https://github.com/NSIS-Dev/Sublime-Text-Packages.git Sublime-Text-Packages